Saturday, July 11, 2026

 How Mortal Kombat CHANGED the Series Forever

 For years, we have been talking about the rivalry between Mortal Kombat and Street Fighter.
-But this wasn't a simple debate between the emperor of Outworld and the owner of an evil organization.
-The truth was much bigger than that.
+But this wasn't a simple debate between the emperor of Outworld and the owner of an evil organization in a Death Battle.
+The truth is much bigger than that.
 The regular story is that Mortal Kombat was built to became a competition for Street Fighter, but today, we're gonna go much deeper.
 We're going to state that Mortal Kombat was something more.
 It wasn't just a competition to Street Fighter.
-It was a revolution that dethroned Street Fighter and changed the way we experience the series forever.
+It was a revolution that dethroned Street Fighter and changed the way we experience and play the series forever.
 To understand just how the series became so well-liked, you need to understand the world that they were walking into.
 Let's rewind back to 1987.

 Street Fighter was established in 1987 by Capcom.
 It was the first game of the franchise that started it all as a pioneer.
 You only play as Ryu and fight through non-playable characters in a one player mode, but in two player mode, player two controls Ken Masters.
 The first of the series started out as a pioneer.
 Then in 1991, Street Fighter II came out on arcades as the sequel to the first Street Fighter.
 Street Fighter II marks the start of having a roster of multiple characters to play as.
 Upon release on the home consoles, the fighting game genre was popularized, leading to other companies to make their own fighting games and try and be the competition for Street Fighter.